Kristofer Mencák

 Otherwise, the audience will have been “inoculated” against this viral format for some time, and not be as likely to pass it on.
 In biological terms, the virus has to mutate.

-One Response to “When a viral format almost becomes “viral”, or?”
+0 Comments on “When a viral format almost becomes “viral”, or?

 Leave a Reply